autoloadnextpost/auto-load-next-post/readme.txt

 == Frequently Asked Questions ==

+= How does it work technically? =

+When a viewer reaches near the end of the article, the post navigation at the end of the post is used to identify and find the next post to load.
+It loads that post by inserting the content via a customizable repeater template and places the content underneath the parent post within the post container.
+This is done via Ajax.

+It also detects what the viewer is reading and updates the browser URL address bar and page title to that post.
+Should the reader refresh the browser, the post they are currently reading would load as the new initial post.

+All previous posts of the blog are still retained in the browser history and to top it off, each post read can be tracked as a pageview using Google Analytics.

 = Is Auto Load Next Post free? =

 Yes!
 Auto Load Next Post's core features are and always will be free.

 = Will Auto Load Next Post work with my theme? =

 Yes, Auto Load Next Post will work with any theme but may require some configuration for it to understand your theme.
-Please see the [documentation](https://autoloadnextpost.com/documentation/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) for help or read further down to see if your question has already been answered.
+Please see the [documentation](https://github.com/autoloadnextpost/alnp-documentation?utm_source=wordpressorg&utm_medium=wp.org&utm_campaign=faq-link) for help or read further down to see if your question has already been answered.

 = Is Auto Load Next Post translatable? =

 Yes!
 Auto Load Next Post is deployed with full translation and localization support via the 'auto-load-next-post' text-domain.
-[How to translate?](https://autoloadnextpost.com/documentation/can-i-install-auto-load-next-post-language/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link)
+[How to translate?](https://autoloadnextpost.com/documentation/can-i-install-auto-load-next-post-language/?utm_source=wordpressorg&utm_medium=wp.org&utm_campaign=faq-link)

-= Where can I request new features and add-ons? =

-You can vote on and request new features and add-ons on the [public roadmap](https://trello.com/c/OcC1oDGE/1-submitting-new-ideas).

 = Where can I find the settings for this plugin? =